aarondwi/antri/README.md

     * currently using os.O_SYNC flag, but on windows, not all golang compiler map O_SYNC to windows equivalent, so it is currently unsafe on windows.

-2. find way to reduce type-casting between string and []byte, inside `AddTask` (but need json representation as respond, and binary becomes base64)
-3. find way to reduce lock contention when putting/taking from queue? what has come to mind:
+2. find way to reduce lock contention when putting/taking from queue? what has come to mind:

-    * change lock pattern with logical lock + latch
     * change pq and sl to use ConcurrentSkipList + unroll the skiplist
     * try simple array as internal DS, but lost the schedule feature
     * use proper embedded database, e.g. rocksdb/badgerdb

-4. sync.Pool to reduce allocation
+3. sync.Pool to reduce allocation